Give your people more... mental resilience

 - Prolonged periods of unmanaged stress.

-Here at Sodexo Engage, we encourage employers to prioritise the mental health of their employees.
+Here at Pluxee UK, we encourage employers to prioritise the mental health of their employees.
 However, the reality is that you should also encourage your people to understand the importance of being aware of their own mental wellbeing.

 Most people understand the unhealthy aspects of their lifestyle, be that physical, mental, or even financial.
 Yet, many of us continue on the same path, knowing but not making positive changes.